 Offer an exclusive banking event for return appointment customers.
 Appointments drive significant value for banks, so reward your loyal appointment customers by offering an exclusive banking event for them!
 An educational workshop - whether on investing, retirement, or what types of services you offer - would be a great way to continue building rapport with your customers, and become a trusted advisor to them.

 Use data to proactively reach out.
 By harnessing the power of customer data, your staff can truly begin to understand your customers and help them reach their financial goals.
-If a customer downloaded the mobile app but hasn’t logged in - reach out to see if they’d like to set up an appointment to go through how to use the app and the benefits.
+If a customer downloaded the mobile app but hasn’t logged in - reach out to see if they’d like to set up an appointment to go through app benefits and how to use it.
 If there is a new feature or service available that can assist customers with their goals, reach out to see if they want to review the new services and how it could suit their needs.
 There are many ways your team can use customer data to further engage them after the initial appointment.

 Ask for feedback and reviews.
 Ask your customers and members to give you feedback on the entire appointment experience so you can continuously improve.
 Additionally, if they had a great experience, ask them to leave a review - whether on social media or Google - and specifically mention your appointments.
 This is a great way to promote your financial appointments while also improving your ratings.